jaykim0510/jaykim0510.github.io/_posts/mysql/2022-07-10-mysql-series12.md

 - Highest Grade For Each Student 💟 ✅
 - Number of Accounts That Did Not Stream ✅
 - Restaurant Growth 💟 ❎
-- Exchange Seats
+- Exchange Seats 💟 ✅
-- Rectangles Area
 - Product Price at a Given Date
 - Customers Who Bought All Products
 - Managers with at Least 5 Direct Reports